Cold Weather Backpacking – Tips for a Successful Trip

 Have a system.
 Sound familiar?
 I’m going to keep talking about this because it’s important.

 You need to have a system worked out before you head out on your trip.
-This comes with experience in warmer weather.
+This comes with experience.

 Items are grouped and packed.
 Each item, every bag, has a specific place in your pack.
-You put it all in the pack the exact same way every time.
-When you pack and unpack, you have an order to things.
+Everything goes in the pack in the same order, in the same location, every time.

-Set up the tent, blow up the sleeping pad, blow up pillow, unpack the sleeping bag, pull out food and cooking, place water in a specific location, put clothing in its place in the tent, et cetera.
+Set up the tent, blow up the sleeping pad, blow up pillow, unpack the sleeping bag, pull out food and cooking items, place water in a specific location, put clothing in its place in the tent, et cetera.

 Try to Get a Fire Going and Stay Warm